The Mechanical Spider can bear more stress than other walking mechanisms, why?

 Alternatively, how could we use LEGO's bent lift-arms to create sturdy right triangle-based frames?
 The parts and their lengths are below.

 Remember, when counting how long a LEGO beam is, the first hole is always counted as 0!
 In other words, a beam with 9 holes has a length of 8.
 If you don't count LEGO beam lengths in this way then you won't be able to use the Pythagorean Theorem or Law of Cosines to solve for which beams to use as diagonal members.

-Twelve legged walkers require each leg pair to be 120 degrees out of phase with its adjacent leg pairs.
-The only LEGO part we found with an 120 degree angle was the Technic Rotor 3 Blade Liftarm (part #44374), which required additional parts to make into cranks, added width to the walker, and it was also kinda weak.
+The only LEGO part we found with an 120 degree angle was the Technic Rotor 3 Blade Liftarm shown below, which required additional parts to make into cranks of sufficient length, added width to the walker, and the resulting crank was weak.

 Can you come up with a better solution?